Rasperised/Interactive-Geriatric-Games/unity/Pong/README.md

 - A ball moves continuously across the screen
 - The player controls a paddle to intercept and return the ball
 - The objective is to prevent the ball from passing the paddle
-- The game continues until a player gets 3 points
+- The game continues until a player gets a certain number of points

 ---